markowetzlab/scAbsolute/README.md

 This repository contains the source code for the *scAbsolute* software and scripts to replicate the figures in the manuscript.

-In order to run the code, to see examples of how to use the package and an easy-to-use workflow, we recommend using the lab's (single-cell sequencing pipeline)[https://github.com/markowetzlab/scDNAseq-workflow].
+In order to run the code, to see examples of how to use the package and an easy-to-use workflow, we recommend using the lab's [single-cell sequencing pipeline](https://github.com/markowetzlab/scDNAseq-workflow).